trinsic-id/v2-sdk/proto/README.md

-# Okapi Protobuf Files
+# Trinsic Services Protobuf Files

-These files are synched with Buf repo at https://buf.build/trinsic/okapi.
+These files are synched with Buf repo at https://buf.build/trinsic/services.

 ## Working with Buf repo